Score function-based tests for ultrahigh-dimensional linear models: Introduction

 \section{Introduction}

-{It is important to check whether the covariates of interest contribute to the response, given the other covariates.
-In linear regression models, this is formulated as testing whether the parametric vector of interest is equal to zero.
-This paper studies inference of ultrahigh-dimensional parameter vector of interest with ultrahigh-dimensional nuisance parameter vector.
+It is important to check whether the covariates of interest contribute to the response, given the other covariates.
+In linear regression models, this is formulated as testing whether the parameter vector of interest is equal to zero.
+This paper studies inference of an ultrahigh-dimensional parameter vector of interest with an ultrahigh-dimensional nuisance parameter vector.
 This problem is of great importance in practice.
-For instance, researchers may aim to test whether a gene pathway, consisting of ultrahigh-dimensional genes for the same biological functions, is important for certain clinical outcome, given the other ultrahigh-dimensional genes.
+For instance, researchers may aim to test whether a gene pathway, consisting of ultrahigh-dimensional genes for the same biological functions, is important for a certain clinical outcome, given the other ultrahigh-dimensional genes.

 For this challenging problem, there are several proposals available in the literature.
 The coordinate-based maximum tests have been proposed recently.
-See for instance \cite{ning2017general}, \cite{zhang2017simultaneous}, \cite{dezeure2017high}, \cite{ma2021global} and \cite{wu2021model}.
+See for instance \cite{ning2017general,zhang2017simultaneous,dezeure2017high,ma2021global,wu2021model}.
 These methods are computationally expensive because many penalized optimization implementations with ultrahigh-dimensional parameter vector are involved.
-Further, these tests require the sparsity assumption on both nuisance parameter vector and parameter vector of interest, otherwise, the max-type statistics would have relatively low power.
-A Wald-type test was suggested by \cite{guo2021group}, which is computationally low costed.
-They imposed the boundedness of eigenvalues of covariance matrix and sparse structure on the whole parameter vector.
+A Wald-type test was suggested by \cite{guo2021group}, which is computationally low cost.
+They imposed the boundedness of the eigenvalues of the covariance matrix.
 To tackle the problem in the study of the asymptotic properties, brought by too small variance (\cite{guo2021group} pointed out), a positive tuning parameter over the sample size is added to the estimated variance.
-As the limiting null distribution remains untractable, the critical values determined by their method cause the test conservative in theory (see the discussion on page 11 of \cite{guo2021group}).
-But in practice, the test could be either very liberal or very conservative in different models as numerical studies in Section 6 of our paper indicate.
+As the limiting null distribution remains unknown, their test with the critical values determined by the standard normal distribution is conservative in theory (see the discussion on page 11 of \cite{guo2021group}).